dhamidullin/leany-labs-test-task/README.md

 *   `apps/web`: Next.js frontend application.
 *   `apps/backend`: Express backend service with caching and data normalization.
 *   `packages/types`: Shared TypeScript definitions.

-## Note on Production

-The production environment setup has not been implemented yet.